mrpbennett/TIL/python/sqlalchemy/joins_target_on_claus.md

     == models.SignalJourneyAudienceConstraints.audienceId,
 )
 ```
 We only have to specify the table we're using as a join then what we're joining on.
+You join tables (models), **not** columns (properties)

 ```python
 @app.get("/get-main-query-data", status_code=status.HTTP_200_OK)